 Food Safety and Quality Undergraduate Certificate

-The food safety and quality non-degree undergraduate certificate provides scientific and practical knowledge about food products and processes, receiving preparation for introductory-level positions in food science.
+The food safety and quality non-degree undergraduate certificate provides scientific and practical knowledge about food products and processes, preparing individuals for introductory-level positions in food science.
 The certificate requires the completion of 20 K-State semester credit hours of food science or closely related courses (transfer credit will not be accepted).
 The Food Safety and Quality non-degree undergraduate certificate is open to students who live in the U.S. or are active duty American military (or their dependent).
-Prerequisite course requirements include college chemistry, biology, and microbiology must be completed before starting the certificate program.
+Prerequisite course requirements include college chemistry, biology, and microbiology and must be completed before starting the certificate program.
 Additional course prerequisites may exist for elective courses.

 Careers in Food Science

 Professionals are needed to manage and supervise food manufacturing industries that produce poultry, fresh and processed meat, dairy products, bakery goods, frozen and canned fruits and vegetables, confections and snack foods.

 Persons trained in HACCP and food safety, microbiology, quality assurance and sensory analysis help food processors meet more stringent consumer and government requirements.
 Additional career areas may involve: